Social Democrats sign up to new Merkel-led German government

-BERLIN (Reuters) - Germany’s Social Democrats (SPD) voted decisively for another coalition with Chancellor Angela Merkel’s conservatives on Sunday, clearing the way for a new government in Europe’s largest economy after months of political uncertainty.
+BERLIN (Reuters) - Germany’s Social Democrats (SPD) decisively backed another coalition with Chancellor Angela Merkel’s conservatives on Sunday, clearing the way for a new government in Europe’s largest economy after months of political uncertainty.

-Two thirds of the membership voted“yes” to the deal — a wider margin than many had expected — meaning Merkel could be sworn in for a fourth term as early as the middle of the month in a repeat of the grand coalition that has governed since 2013.
+Two thirds of the membership voted“yes” to the deal in a ballot — a wider margin than many had expected.
+That means Merkel could be sworn in for a fourth term as early as the middle of the month, in a repeat of the grand coalition that has governed since 2013.

+“I think it’s good for our country that this period of uncertainty is over,” German President Frank-Walter Steinmeier said, adding that he would on Monday propose Merkel as chancellor to the lower house of parliament.
+The president’s role in Germany is largely ceremonial, with the real power residing with Merkel.

+The euro rose a quarter of a percent to hit a 12-day high of $1.2358 in early Asian trading before exit polls showing Italy’s election was likely to result in a hung parliament knocked it lower again.

-A statement from his office added:“France and Germany will work together on new initiatives in the coming weeks to bring the European project forward.”
+A statement from Macron’s office added:“France and Germany will work together on new initiatives in the coming weeks to bring the European project forward.”

+In power since 2005, Merkel steered the European bloc through the financial crisis and debt crisis, but her authority was dented by her 2015 decision to open Germany’s borders to migrants, resulting in an influx of more than a million people.

+That cost her party dearly in last year’s election, which saw the anti-immigration Alternative for Germany (AfD) party enter parliament for the first time.

-Acting SPD leader Olaf Scholz announced the result to applause from activists lining the balconies around the atrium of the party’s Berlin headquarters early on Sunday.
+Acting SPD leader Olaf Scholz announced the result to activists lining the balconies around the atrium of the party’s Berlin headquarters early on Sunday.

 “We now have clarity: the SPD will join the next German government,” Scholz said.
 The party had initially planned to go into opposition after its worst election result since Germany became a federal republic in 1949.

-The SPD ballot pitted the leadership of the center-left party against the radical youth wing, which wanted the SPD to rebuild in opposition after a disastrous election showing.
+The SPD ballot pitted the leadership of the center-left party against the radical youth wing, which wanted the SPD to rebuild in opposition after its disastrous election showing.

 “I’m happy it worked out this way,” Andrea Nahles, the SPD’s likely next leader, told Reuters.